Mario Bros. is the first in a long line of Mario Bros. titles, although its differences from the later games are significant.

 Elements Unique to Mario Bros.

 Many elements in Mario Bros. did not get picked up for later installments of the Mario Bros. series.
 Other enemies, such as the hopping Fighter Flies, ice-patch creating Slipice blobs, and crabby Sidesteppers are seen nowhere else.
 Neither is the complex punching-under-then-hopping-up-to-kill-the-monster mechanic, although there are certain situations in later games where this is a viable tactic.
 Touching an enemy when it isn't supine brings instant death, and possibly the most notable difference is that the game is largely defensive.
 In Donkey Kong before it, and all Super Mario games after, Mario as a player character is largely the mover, moving the game from scene to scene.
-Here Mario and Luigi defend territory until they win - the scenery eventually changes, but there's no dramatic change.
+Here Mario and Luigi defend territory until they win - the scenery eventually changes, but only slightly.